michaelkotlyar/FullFeatureX/README.md

 This project is mostly made for my personal use - to learn and condition myself for NodeJS development. **I have no clue if anyone will find this useful**.
 If you happen to want to use this, then by all means use it!
 But **be warned**.
 It's still a work in progress and may be a bit confusing to configure, for I have not put in much thought into the whole structure of the app.

 ## Features
-When I wanted to create this app, I wanted to implement many things that social media websites have - mainly user authentication and media storage.
-This meant I would have much better knowledge of large scale apps.
-And by the end of it, I would have a product that would only need some added context for it to go live.

 ### *Current* feature list
 - Database connection
 - User authentication
 - Responsive layout
 - Unit testing
+- User profile editing

 ### *Future* feature list
-- User profile editing
 - User authentication from other sources (e.g. Facebook, Google+)
 - User media storage
-- Other things… ?
+- Things I haven't thought of yet

 ## Resources
-Some mentionable resources that I constantly configure throughout the project
+Mentionable resources that I configure throughout the project

 ### Frontend
 * **[Bootstrap 4](https://getbootstrap.com)** - Layout and base styling